 A short 45-minute drive north of Airlie Beach a trip to Bowen provides a quintessential north Queensland experience.

-Famed for it’s mango production and location for filming of the Nicole Kidman/ High Jackman classic movie – Australia, Bowen offers some great leisure options for day visitors.
+Famed for it’s mango production and location for filming of the Nicole Kidman/ Hugh Jackman classic movie – Australia, Bowen offers some great leisure options for day visitors.

 Bird watching at Mullers Lagoon, water park on the esplanade for the kids, stunning vistas from Flagstaff Hill, a string of beaches to explore from Horseshoe Bay to Rose Bay, as well a lunch stop off at The Grand View Hotel - voted Queensland Hotel of the Year 2017.